Approaching Normal

 Approaching Normal is the fifth studio album by alternative rock band Blue October.
 The album was released on March 24, 2009 and debuted at number thirteen on the Billboard charts.
 It was Blue October's first album to be released on vinyl.
+The album was re-released on frosted white vinyl in 2026 as part of the Collected Series 2006–2011 box set.

 Background

 Justin Furstenfeld unveiled the title and tentative track listing on Blue October's website on January 31, 2008.
 Pre-production of the album began at the beginning of 2008 with demos being recorded at 5am Studio in Austin, Texas.
 The recording sessions for the album began on August 18, 2008, and were completed on October 24, 2008, with the band recording the album at Willie Nelson's Pedernales Studios near Austin with Grammy–winning producer Steve Lillywhite.
 They also recorded part of the album in Sony Recordings in Tokyo, Japan.
 Post-production was completed on January 8, 2009.

 The track listing consists of several new songs, as well as songs that Blue October and 5591 have performed live.
 An early version of "Weight of the World" had been played live at nearly every concert on the band's 2004, including the recording of their 2004 live album, Argue With a Tree.
 The song "Say It" was first performed at KDGE's Edgefest 17 on April 27, 2008.
 The festival was Steve Lillywhite's first time seeing Blue October perform, and the band's set, especially the song "Say It" cemented his desire to produce Blue October's next album.

 During an interview with the music webzine Playback:Stl, Justin described the song "Blue Skies" as being one of the few happy songs he has written, saying, "There's nothing negative about it.
 It's all about beauty.
 It's really, really pretty and really, really happy, but it's going to be rocked out so crazy that people will kind of forget that it's a lovey lovey, dovey song."